 A trip to Maize Valley Farm in Hartville, Ohio is for those looking for a little something extra to go with their pumpkin patch adventure.
 After your wagon ride to the field, plan some time to enjoy the winery, craft brewery and fresh produce at the market on the farm.

 The fall harvest is when Nickajack Farms in North Lawrence, Ohio showcases its 500 acres of farmland.
 The working farm is a favorite in northeast Ohio because of its spectacular fall presentation.
-In addition to the pumpkin patch that you can walk to or ride the train, the farm has festivals, local history lectures, farm animals, pumpkin bowling and the Farmers Café with a delicious menu.
+In addition to the pumpkin patch that you can walk to or ride the train, attend the farm’s festivals or local history lectures, see farm animals, go pumpkin bowling and eat at the Farmers Café with a delicious menu.

 Red Wagon Farm

-Pumpkin picking at Red Wagon Farm in Columbia Station, Ohio is unique because instead of charging per pound, per pumpkin they have an all-you-can-carry for $10 pumpkin price.
+You’ll always remember Red Wagon Farm in Columbia Station, Ohio for its unique way of charging for pumpkins.
+Instead of paying per-pound or per pumpkin, this farm has an all-you-can-carry for $10 pumpkin price.
 The farm has been around for more than half a century so they know how to do fall right in Ohio.
 The fall festival weekends include pumpkins, hayrides, a corn maze and plenty of seasonal gourds and other produce for sale.

 While Leaders Farms in Napoleon claims to have had the first corn maze in Ohio, their pumpkin patch and fall festivals also reign supreme in the northwest part of the state.
 The patch has pumpkins ready for the perfect jack-o-lantern and even mini pumpkins for those who do not have much space at home.
 The farm hosts fall activities like a corn maze and a popular pumpkin cannon.
 Look out below!